Ryex/Dungeondraft-GoPackager/README.md

 ### If You Have Issues

-If you have issues like the packager not picking up files, try passing in the `-vvv` flags to get info and debug output.
+If you have issues like the packager not picking up files, try passing in the `--log-level=info` or `--log-level=debug` flags to get info and debug output.
 Then, makes sure there isn't a structural problem with your package folder.

-If you can't find the problem file an issue with the `-vvv` debug output.
+If you can't find the problem file an issue with the `--log-level=debug` debug output.